GDur/imgur_plus/README.md

 imgur_plus
 ==========

-Imgur Plus is an unofficial open source chrome extension which enables preloading of images in order to make browsing more comfortable.
+Imgur Plus is an unofficial open source chrome extension which offers the following features for a more comfortable imgur experience:
+- preloading of images in the comment section
+- will click the "View the entire album..." button after ~5 seconds

 How to install:
 ---------------